hsyche45/Portfolio/content/hero/index.md

 buttonText: 'Hire Me!'
 ---

-I am a highly motivated candidate seeking a full-time software engineer position.
-I have Strong Java programming, problem-solving and analytical skills.
-I have 2 years of experience in architecture, and dedicate to cloud based full-stack development projects.
-I am familiar with Go, React, HTML5, CSS and MVVM design pattern.
+Individual with strong Java programming, OO Design, algorithms, and problem-solving skills.
+Dedicate to cloud based full-stack development projects.
+Familiar with Go, React, RESTful APIs, HTML5 and MVVM design pattern.
+Looking for a software engineer position to contribute to the delivery of quality software solutions by applying interpersonal skills and knowledge of program design.